rlvillacarlos/SimpleToDo/README.md

 # SimpleToDo
-A Simple PHP To Do App using the Slim Framework
+A Simple PHP To Do App using the Slim Framework + Session-based storage